 Photo editing app are primarily used to make property photos look more appealing, but can also add some “zazz” to social media posts.

-A video editing app like InShot.
+A video editing app like Canva or InShot.
 Anything lightweight that allows real estate marketers to add text, trim videos, and supports basic video editing functionality.
 There are lots of opportunities to use videos in marketing, and not having a video editor in your back pocket means you’re missing out.